texastribune/data-visuals-guides/computer-setup.md

 Go to system preferences
 Users & groups
 Do you see your name with Admin written below it?
 Awesome!
 You're the admin.
+Otherwise, go bug IT (or in our case, Rodney) and ask to be the admin.

-###Check your apps
+###Check for updates
 Go to the App Store
-Make sure you don't have any updates hanging out up there Update them if you do
+Make sure you don't have any updates hanging out up there Update them and reboot as necessary

 ###You and your Terminal
 Your Terminal is going to be your bff for a little while, so you might as well make it not look so terrible.
 Here's how to make it not look quite so blinding and gross.

+Open Terminal.
+You can either find it in your Applications folder, or find it with Spotlight (that cute little magnifying glass at the top right of your screen next to your name).
+Type 'Terminal' and it should come right up.

+You'll notice that it's just a white box with some scary, unreadable black text.
+Let's fix that.

+Under Terminal up at the top, click on Preferences.
+Up at the top of the preferences box, click on 'Profiles' and pick a cute color scheme that speaks to you from the side menu, or get crazy and click that little + at the bottom of the menu and make your own.
+At the bottom of the side menu next to the +, you'll see a button for Default- click that when you've made your selection.

+Beautiful!

 ###Show invisible files
-Run this command `defaults write com.apple.finder AppleShowAllFiles YES` And relaunch Finder.
+Run this command `defaults write com.apple.finder AppleShowAllFiles YES` in terminal, and relaunch Finder.

-This'll make it easier to find things like .git folers or your .bash-profile
+This'll make it easier to find things like .git folers or your .bash-profile and to open files and folders stright from your terminal.

 ###Install Sublime
 Click [here](http://www.sublimetext.com/3)